NayanD-py/RNAseq_nonmodel/README.md

 │   └── longest_orfs.pep
 ```

-Next step is to identify ORFs with homology to known proteins via blast or pfam searches.
+Many transcripts are likely to have multiple ORFs, so it will be helpful to bring in evidence of homology to known proteins for the final predictions.
+We'll do this by searching the `Pfam` database. `Pfam` stands for "Protein families", and is a massive database with mountains of searchable information on, well, you guessed it, protein families.
 This will maximize the sensitivity for capturing the ORFs that have functional significance.
-We will be using the Pfam databases.
-Pfam stands for "Protein families", and is simply an absolutely massive database with mountains of searchable information on, well, you guessed it, protein families.
-We can scan the Pfam databases using the software hmmer, a database homologous-sequence fetcher.
-The Pfam databases are much too large to install on a local computer.
-However, you may find them on Xanadu in the directory '/isg/shared/databases/Pfam/Pfam-A.hmm', which is an hmmer file (must be an hmmer file for hmmer to scan!).
+We can scan the `Pfam` database using the software `hmmer`.
+The `Pfam` database is much too large to install on a local computer.
+We have a copy on Xanadu, however, in the directory `/isg/shared/databases/Pfam/Pfam-A.hmm`.
+We'll run `hmmer` like this:

 ```
 hmmscan --cpu 16 \